AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin/README.md

 * Don't open multiple photoshop documents.
 For now, this will break the plugin.
 Only work on one project at a time.

 # FAQ and Known Issues
+## What Photoshop version do I need to run the plugin?
+The minimum Photoshop version that the plugin supports is Photoshop v24

 ## Plugin Load Failed
 There are a few issues that can result in this error, please follow the instructions for the corresponding error message in the UDT logs